 If the AMF Name IE is included in the AMF CONFIGURATION UPDATE message, the NG-RAN node shall overwrite the previously stored AMF name and use it to identify the AMF.

-If the Served GUAMI List IE is included in the AMF CONFIGURATION UPDATE message, the NG-RAN node shall overwrite the whole list of GUAMIs served by the AMF by the new list and use the received values for further AMF management as defined in TS 23.501 [9].
+If the Served GUAMI List IE is included in the AMF CONFIGURATION UPDATE message, the NG-RAN node shall overwrite the whole list of GUAMIs served by the AMF by the new list and use the received values for further AMF management and AMF selection as defined in TS 23.501 [9].